LuisLuii/FastAPIQuickCRUD/README.md

 ## Constraint

   - ❌ Alias is not support yet
-  - ❌ Only support PostgreSQL, since using RETURNING clause (still think about how to deal with different SQL in general instead of RETURNING)
   - ❌ If there are multiple **unique constraints**, please use **composite unique constraints** instead
   - ❌ **Composite primary key** is not support
   - ❌ Not Support API requests with specific resource `xxx/{primary key}` when table have not primary key;